yhavinga/jupyter-tensorflow-pytorch-gpu/README.md

 * Docker-ce 18.09 (from [docker.com](https://docs.docker.com/install/linux/docker-ce/ubuntu/), not the ubuntu docker.io package)
 * The 'old' `nvidia-docker2` (see the usage with docker-compose below) instead of `nvidia-container-toolkit`

-# Installed software in this image
+# Installed software in the base image

 * Nvidia-ubuntu -> Ubuntu image with Cuda device drivers
 * Docker-stacks -> Base, minimal and scipy notebooks
 * Pytorch -> pytorch package with GPU support
 * Images exist for Python 3.6 and 3.7

-# Additional software built by Dockerfile.addons
+# Additional software in the addon image (see addon directory)

+* TensorFlow
 * Python PostgreSQL client
+* Visualization libraries
+* Financial and other datareaders
+* OpenAI gym
+* Google cloud platform tools
-* and some useful lab and nb extensions such as Python Markdown, Hide Code, ExecuteTime, Jupyterlab Drawio
+* Lab and NB extensions such as Python Markdown, Hide Code, ExecuteTime, Jupyterlab Drawio
+* Pixiedust notebook debugger
 * ggplot is only available in the addons image from the Python 3.6 branch.
 * nbstripout is configured to prevent accidental publishing of notebook output to git repositories - if you wonder why output is not visible in committed notebooks, nbstripout is the cause.
+* Some usefile CLI commands like `less`, `htop` and `nvtop`

 # Usage